Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Colonoscopy.

-A colonoscopy is recommended every five years and is designed to detect colon cancer early.
+Colonoscopy is recommended every five years and is intended for early detection of colon cancer.

 Directly during the examination itself, small intestinal formations can be removed immediately and painlessly by the endoscopist.

-Then the taken material is sent for histological examination to clarify the nature of the neoplasm: whether it was an ordinary polyp, precancer or intestinal cancer.
+Then the taken material is sent for histological examination to clarify the nature of the neoplasm: whether it was a regular polyp, precancer or intestinal cancer.

 Timely diagnosis allows you to start treatment without delay.

-Designed to detect problems such as bile stone disease, pancreatitis, abdominal aortic aneurysm, tumors of the liver and gallbladder, spleen, pancreas, kidney and adrenal glands.
-Must be done every two years.
+Designed to detect problems such as bile - stone disease, pancreatitis, abdominal aortic aneurysm, tumors of the liver and gall bladder, spleen, pancreas, kidneys and adrenal glands.
+Must be performed every two years.

 Blood test for tumor markers.

-Every five years or more often, if indicated (for example, when a polyp is detected on colonoscopy), it is necessary to take a blood test for tumor markers.
+Every five years or more often if indicated (for example, if a polyp is detected at a colonoscopy), it is necessary to take a blood test for tumor markers.
 It is taken from a vein, the results are ready within a few days.

 Bone density test.

-Early diagnosis of osteoporosis caused by a decrease in the density of bone components and further treatment can reduce the risk of fractures of the pelvic bones, spine and hip.
+Early diagnosis of osteoporosis caused by decreased component density bone tissue, And further treatment may reduce the risk of fractures of the pelvis, spine and hip.
 It should be remembered that the older the patient, the more dangerous skeletal injuries become for him.

 Age from 55 to 65 years